irrdnet/irrd/README.rst

 LACNIC_, Netnod_ and Internetstiftelsen_.
 This has taken place in the form of development contracts, support contracts, or grants.

-`Older versions`_ of IRRd are or were in use at by various IRR operators. places.
-Difficulties with continued maintenance and extension of these older versions lead to the IRRd v4 project.
+`Older versions`_ of IRRd are or were in use by various IRR operators.
+Difficulties with continued maintenance and extension of these older versions led to the IRRd v4 project.

 Please see the extensive documentation_ for more on how to deploy and use IRRd.